 The temple was controlled by three Buddhist sects until the postwar era, when abbot Kouun Shigaraki founded his own religion there, divorcing it from its Buddhist past.
-It remains dedicated to esoteric beliefs centered on the spirituality of nature and worship of mountains.
-You can see esoteric imagery throughout the temple complex.
+It continues to be rooted in the worship of Mt.
+Kurama, which is centered on the spirituality of nature and mountain worship.

 Climb or take the cable car